firefoxic/conjure/README.md

 - _Type:_ `Boolean`
 - _Default:_ `false`
-- _Description:_ Create JSON and JS files with metadata of the raster images
+- _Description:_ Create JSON and JS files with metadata of the raster images and CSS file for the icons

 > #### Note: Don’t forget to specify the `-m` flag
 >